Connor Joe Preview, Player Props: Pirates vs. Cardinals

 Connor Joe At The Plate

-- Joe is hitting .246 with 25 doubles, three triples, nine home runs and 38 walks.
+- Joe is batting .249 with 26 doubles, three triples, nine home runs and 38 walks.

-- He has hit a long ball in nine games this year (8.9%), leaving the park in 2.5% of his trips to the plate.
+- In 54.9% of his 102 games this season, Joe has picked up at least one hit.
+He's also had 16 multi-hit games.

-- Joe has picked up an RBI in 23 games this year (22.8%), with more than one RBI in five of those contests (5%).
+- Looking at the 102 games he has played this year, he's homered in nine of them (8.8%), and in 2.5% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.